-We projected the displacement vector field onto the image grid using Eq.~\eqref{eq:phiiui} to obtain the forward displacement field transform.
+We projected the displacement vector field onto the image grid, using the same MMLS shape functions as those used to obtain the solution of the biomechanical model, to obtain the forward displacement field transform.
 The forward displacement field transform maps each point to its transformed position.
 However, for image warping the inverse transform that maps each point to its original location is required.
-The forward displacement field transform was inverted using 3D~Slicer, allowing it to be applied directly to scalar, vector or tensor images.
+The forward displacement field transform was inverted using 3D~Slicer (\url{https://www.slicer.org}) \citep{fedorov_etal_2012_3d}, allowing it to be applied directly to scalar, vector or tensor images.

 The scalar images (MRIs) were transformed using the ResampleScalarVectorDWIVolume module in 3D~Slicer.
 Fig.~\ref{fig:mri-ct-elec} shows the electrode positions with respect to the original and deformed image data.